 Reservations not claimed by noon of the fourth day of classes may be terminated by the University.
-A resident who does not check out in accordance with the procedures described in the Student Handbook will be subject to fines and/or forfeiture of all or part of his/her deposit.
+A resident who does not check out in accordance with the procedures described in the Student Handbook will be subject to fines and/or forfeiture of all or part of the resident's deposit.

-After taking occupancy, if the resident stays the entire contract period and applies to return to the residence halls the following academic year, his/her damage deposit will automatically be carried over to the following academic year.
+After taking occupancy, if the resident stays the entire contract period and applies to return to the residence halls the following academic year, the resident's damage deposit will automatically be carried over to the following academic year.